MahdiAnvarii/Automated-BulkRNAseq/README.md

  This repository provides scripts to automate bulk RNA-seq analysis.

  ### USAGE ###
  -Costumize your own Samples.txt
- -Run BulkRNAseq.R
+ -Run BulkRNAseq.sh
  -Enter Samples.txt as the input

  ### Costumization ###
- You have to set your own Samples.txt file based on your desired input fastq files and the label that each sample has for diffrantial gene expression. its a normal text file that each line contains the name of a sample and its label separated by tab just like this:
+ You have to set your own Samples.txt file based on your desired input fastq files and the label that
+ each sample has for diffrantial gene expression.
+ its a normal text file that each line contains the name of a sample and its label separated by tab just like this:
  ERR188044       YRI
  ERR188104       YRI
  ERR188234       YRI